Contentbykendra/Contentbykendra/README.md

-- 👋 Hi, I’m @Contentbykendra
+- 👋 Hi, I’m Kendra
-- 🌱 I’m currently learning HTML
+- 🌱 I’m currently advancing in HTML, CSS, and Python
 - 💞️ Believer In Jesus
 - 📫 How to reach me - kendra.barnes2022@yahoo.com